 I often hear people saying that it doesn’t work, we don’t get the time and it takes a lot of effort.
 Because we usually seek quick fixes and fast relief.

 With the decreasing attention span and increasing intolerance, we are gradually heading towards a world full of restless minds and excessive stress.
 You can be anxious and confident at the same time, you can feel depressed and yet work at the same time, but you cannot be angry and level-headed at the same time.

 Yoga Asanas for Mental Well-Being and Emotional Health

 The magical benefits of Yoga are known to the world.
-It is known to improve strength and flexibility and it also has immense benefits for mental health ranging from improving mood, concentration, relieving stress, and anxiety.
+It is known to improve strength and flexibility and it also has immense benefits for mental health ranging from improving mood, and concentration, to relieving stress, and anxiety.

-Now with wellness, we often stress over losing weight or gaining strength which is also a good thing but what we miss out here is the weight we need to lose first, which is the weight of loads of accumulated stress, piled up responsibilities, and duties, lack of managing expectations and unfulfilled goals.
+Now with wellness, we often stress over losing weight or gaining strength which is also a good thing but what we miss out here is the weight we need to lose first, which is the weight of loads of accumulated stress, piled-up responsibilities, and duties, lack of managing expectations and unfulfilled goals.

 9 Easy Yoga Asanas for Mental Well-Being you must try

-Now before you begin, let me tell you don’t have to be a yogi or yogini to reap the benefits of yoga.
+Now before you begin, let me tell you you don’t have to be a yogi or yogini to reap the benefits of yoga.
 Yoga is an effective tool to calm the mind and strengthen the body, irrespective of your expertise level, your gender, and age.